unknownskl/homebridge-smartglass/README.md

 ### Known issues

 - Bug: Plugin can crash homebridge sometimes, it is still in beta!
-- Only one Xbox per homebridge instance is possible
+- Only one Xbox per homebridge instance is tested.